SyedAhtsham/SyedAhtsham/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 👋 Hi, I’m Syed Ahtsham, 22, and graduated in BSCS from Quaid-i-Azam University Islamabad.
+- + Hi, I’m Syed Ahtsham, 22, and a Master in Data Science student at the University of Potsdam.

-- 👀 I love Machine Learning, Artificial Intelligence and working with Data.
-I'm currently working in Python using Keras, and PyTorch for efficient models training and automation.
+- + I love Machine Learning, Artificial Intelligence, and working with Data.
+I'm currently working in Python using Keras, NLTK, Seaborn, Matplotlib, and PyTorch for efficient model training, automation, and visualization.
+My relevant coursework at the University is Advanced Natural Language Processing, Data Science and Business Analytics, Databases and Practical Programming, and Stochastics.

-- 💬 Feel free to reach out to me for discussing the variations in Hyper-parameters!
+- + Feel free to reach out to me to discuss the variations in Hyper-parameters!

-- ✉️ You can shoot me an email at syedahtshamqau@gmail.com I'll try to respond as soon as I can.
+- + You can shoot me an email at syed.hassan@uni-potsdam.de I'll try to respond as soon as I can.

-- 💞️ I’m collaborating on a Project that's to develop a product for courrier services.
-The objective is to optimize the route using artificial intelligence and thereby delighting the customers as well as the employees who work for the courrier service.
-Since, this application will help them reduce their delivery cost and in turn will profit them.
+- + I collaborated on a project to develop a product for courier services.
+The objective was to optimize the route using artificial intelligence and thereby increase the productivity of the customers as well as the employees who work for the courier service.
+This application helped them reduce their delivery cost and in turn, increased their profits.

-- + Besides this, I worked along with my fellows at university in semester projects.
-I'd like to mention that my group and I worked altogether for developing a Gift Registery website, Arts and Crafts website where a user will find arts and crafts ideas as well as he will be able to purchase the tools needed to materialize that idea.
+- + Besides this, I worked along with my fellows at the university on semester projects.
+I'd like to mention that my group and I worked together to develop a Gift Registry website, an Arts and Crafts website where a user will find arts and crafts ideas as well and he will be able to purchase the tools needed to materialize that idea.

-We documented the Project Management Plan, SRS (Software Requirements Specification), Use cases, Use case model, Domain model, ERD, Data dictionaries, Seuquence models, and class diagram.
+- + We documented the Project Management Plan, SRS (Software Requirements Specification), Use cases, Use case model, Domain model, ERD, Data dictionaries, Sequence models, and class diagram.
 We also developed the test cases.
-And after documenting all this, we started coding the classes and interfaces in php.
-And we used the MAMP local host for storing the database.
-Front end wsa in html, css, and Javascript.
-We used the sql queries for retrieving and adding the data to and from the database respectively.
-The system worked as interaction between different objects in our system.
-So, this was an object oriented approached to develop the software.
+And after documenting all this, we started coding the classes and interfaces in PHP.
+We used the MAMP local host for storing the database.
+The front end was in HTML, CSS, and Javascript.
+We used SQL queries for retrieving and adding the data to and from the database respectively.
+The system worked as the interaction between different objects in our system.
+So, this was an object-oriented approach to developing the software.

 ⚡ Moreover, talking about my interests, I like programming, hiking, dancing, singing, and playing cricket.